Jeremiah Smith, Jr. Professor of Law

 His areas of interest in legal scholarship include international law, human rights, the law of war, and legal thought, in both historical and current perspective.
 In intellectual history, he has worked on a diverse range of subjects, especially twentieth-century European moral and political theory.

 He is a coeditor of the journals Humanity and Modern Intellectual History.
 He helps with several book series: the Brandeis Library of Modern Jewish Thought, the Cambridge University Press "Human Rights in History" series, and the University of Pennsylvania Press "Intellectual History of the Modern Age" series.
-He serves on the editorial boards of Constellations, the Historical Journal, the Journal of the History of International Law, and Modern Judaism.
+He serves on the editorial boards of Constellations, Global Intellectual History, the Historical Journal, the Journal of the History of International Law, and Modern Judaism.